-Testosterone plays an important role in men’s bodies.
+Testosterone plays an essential role in men’s bodies.
 It’s why most men have thicker bones and heavier muscle mass than women.
-It’s responsible for facial hair and sperm production, and it’s also the driving force behind most men’s strong libido.
+It’s responsible for facial hair and sperm production and the driving force behind most men’s strong libido.

-Mandy and I were determined not to let physical intimacy die despite my diagnosis and treatments.
+Despite my diagnosis and treatments, Mandy and I were determined not to let physical intimacy die.
 We tried everything, but none of the prescription medications worked for us.
-It seems you have to have libido for them to work.
+It seems you have to have a libido for them to work.

 Each failure we experienced became a brick in the wall that was being built between us.
 Eventually, I didn’t even want to try.
 Intimacy was dying.